syncfusion-content/javascript-docs/js/DropDownList/HowTo.md

     /*
     In search event, we just filter out the querystring according the search string from remote and append it to popuplist items.
-    Maintaining the selected items on searching in selectedItemOnSelect varible and append those items once search input have empty string.
+    Maintaining the selected items on searching in selectedItemOnSelect variable and append those items once search input have empty string.
     */

     function onSearch(args) {